oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 There are detailed instructions for building the project [here](#building-weblogic-deploy-tool).

-## Functional Areas
+## Feature Implementation

-This section contains information about functional areas within the project.
+This section describes how specific features of WebLogic Deploy Tooling are implemented in the source code.

 ### Creator and Deployer Class Hierarchies